perticascatalin/Research/RelationalPROG/in_depth.md

 After another 15.000 training steps the accuracy on the testing data reaches an average of 95%, while the loss drops to around 0.1:

 ![Accuracy and Loss](https://raw.githubusercontent.com/perticascatalin/Research/master/RelationalPROG/images/loss_acc.png)

+This test run was performed on a dataset containing images with 4 objects.
+The images used have 128 x 128 pixels of various colors.
+The sizes of the images and the number of objects can be customized.
+The model's performance can be compared to baseline MLP/CNN models which do not use a relational function.

 ### 2. Deep Coder: Learning to Write Programs